 On the Cambodia volunteer program, you will live on our Volunteer House.
 Our accommodation is based in the remote village of Bakod, around a 20 minute tuk-tuk ride from Takeo.
 In Takeo, you will find local restaurants, convenience stores and ATMs.
 Our main volunteer projects in Cambodia are based on the same site as the Volunteer House.
 You’ll be living and working with other international volunteers from around the world.

-There is no Wi-Fi within the volunteer accommodation.
-However, volunteers are recommended purchasing a local SIM card in-country to use with an unlocked mobile phone.
+There is Wi-Fi within the accommodation but it can often be intermittent and unstable.
+Volunteers are recommended purchasing a local SIM card in-country to use with an unlocked mobile phone.
 There are several communal areas across the accommodation where volunteers in Cambodia can relax and socialise.
 There is also a small cafe just offsite of the accommodation.
 There is a local laundry service available, with a cost per person usually only a couple of dollars.
 Alternatively, hand-washing can be performed on-site of the volunteer accommodation.
 Each volunteer is provided with a trunk to place their items.
 These trunks can be locked, and volunteers should bring a small padlock for these.
 Alternatively, valuables can be stored with our local team in their private area.
 Volunteers are advised to note that cupboard space is not available within the dorm.
 Please note that the accommodation volunteers live in is within very close proximity to a lot of animals, including dogs, cats, cows and chickens.

 The Volunteer House is located on the same campus where our local coordinators live.
 Although volunteers have their own private space there is still the security of living next to our local team who can assist you if need be.
 It is also a great way to learn more about Cambodian culture and practise your new-found language skills!
 Most of our volunteer work in Cambodia is also based on the same grounds as the volunteer accommodation.
 If you are based in our second volunteer project location, our local team will transport you to and from the project each day.
 The cost of this service is included in your Program Fee.
 Transport to our volunteering opportunities in Cambodia may be via tuk-tuk or mini-van.